OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/README.md

 ## Use the sample add-in

-1. Select the "Add Sample data" button to import some sample data representing sales figures.
+1. Select the **Add Sample data** button to import some sample data representing sales figures.
 This adds a new table with content into a worksheet named "Sample".
-1. Select the "Sales in different locations" button.
+1. Select the **Sales in different locations** button.
 This adds a new chart that uses the sample data.
-1. Select the "Reverse vertical axis order" button.
+1. Select the **Reverse vertical axis order** button.
 This reverses the vertical axis order on the chart.
-1. Select the "Customize title and legend" button.
+1. Select the **Customize title and legend** button.
 This changes the chart title and legend.
-1. Select the buttons under "Do analysis against source data" for different ways to view the sample data with charts.
+1. Select the buttons under **Do analysis against source data** for different ways to view the sample data with charts.

 ## Explore sample files